idaholab/Malcolm-Helm/docs/Azure.md

 ![Screen shot showing helm and kubectl versions in Cloud Shell](images/screenshots/Azure_Cloud_Shell_Tool_Versions-09112025.png)

-We will need to generate an SSH key-pair in the Cloud Shell environment with:
+Generate a new SSH key-pair in the Cloud Shell environment with:

 ```
 ssh-keygen -t rsa -b 8192
 ```

-Save the file to /home/{user}/.ssh/id_rsa (or just hit enter for the default) and don't set a passphrase for now.
+Save the newly generated key file to /home/{user}/.ssh/id_rsa (or just hit enter for the default) and don't set a passphrase for now.
 The command output should look similar to this:

 ![Screen shot of output from running ssh-keygen in Cloud Shell](images/screenshots/Azure_Cloud_Shell_ssh-keygen_command-09112025.png)

-There is also one extension we will need to add to the Azure "az" command for working with kubernetes using the following command:
+There is also one extension we will need to add to the Azure "az" command for working with kubernetes with the following command:

 ```
 az extension add -n k8s-extension
 ```

-The output should look similar to this:
+The output should look like to this:

 ![Screen shot of output from az extension add command in Cloud Shell](images/screenshots/Azure_Cloud_Shell_extension_add_command-09112025.png)